vetras/ts-express-decorators-wiki/How-to-integrate-Socket.io.md

 }
 ```

-Finally inject your service to another service or controller :
+Finally, inject your service to another service or controller :

 ```typescript
 import {Controller} from "ts-express-decorators";